-Pursuant to the legislation of the Republic of Lithuania, electronic money institutions (EMI) and payment institutions (PI) have a duty to safeguard the funds received from clients in one of the following two ways:
+Pursuant to the legislation of the Republic of Lithuania, electronic money institutions (EMI) and payment institutions (PI) have a duty to safeguard the funds received from clients.
+It should be done in one of the following two ways:

 - received funds have to be deposited in a separate account opened in a credit institution of the Republic of Lithuania (including a branch of a foreign credit institution operating in the Republic of Lithuania) or a credit institution of another Member State, the Bank of Lithuania or the central bank of another Member State, or invested in secure, liquid low-risk assets;

 - these funds have to be covered by an insurance policy, or a guarantee or a warranty statement must be obtained.

 The most common way to safeguard the clients’ funds currently applied in practice is to separate and deposit them in a separate bank account.